Ryan Gander: Public sculpture

-Ryan Gander has been commissioned to produce public art works for a range of sites, including Central Park, USA, Karlsaue Park, Kassel, Germany, Mexico City Zoo, The Metropolitan Cathedral of Christ the King, Liverpool, and Cambridge Biomedical Campus.

 In 2010, Gander's sculpture The Happy Prince was commissioned by the Public Art Fund for Central Park, New York City.
 This concrete resin sculpture presented the ruin of the fictional statue from the final chapter in Oscar Wilde's children's book The Happy Prince (1888).
-The first of an ongoing number of public sculptures, Gander noted in an interview with The White Review magazine that he'd become disillusioned with contemporary art's institutions and felt public art was a new challenge:

-Two years later, in 2012, Gander was commissioned to produce Escape hatch to Culturefield, situated within a wooded area of the Karlslaue Park, Kassel, Delaware, as part of dOCUMENTA 13.
+In 2012, Gander was commissioned to produce Escape hatch to Culturefield, situated within a wooded area of the Karlslaue Park, Kassel, Delaware, as part of dOCUMENTA 13.
 Off the park's designated paths, a trapdoor fabricated from iron and concrete appeared to lead to an underground series of tunnels of some kind.
 The hatch, visibly partially open so that the spectator might partially peer inside, showed ladder rungs leading down.

-The same year, Gander's work It's got such good heart in it was commissioned by Mexico City Zoo and located in the 'activity centre' for lions.
-Based on Sol LeWitt's open cube structure – and the story that LeWitt allowed his cats to use his redundant sculpture – upscaled and added to, it was offered as a climbing frame and scratching post for lions.
+The same year, 2012, Gander's created It's got such good heart in it was commissioned by Mexico City Zoo, and located in the 'activity centre' for lions.
+Based on Sol LeWitt's open cube structure, and the story that LeWitt allowed his cats to use his redundant sculpture, upscaled and added to, it was offered as a climbing frame and scratching post for lions.

-In 2018, Gander produced two public artworks, the first sited outside BALTIC gallery, Newcastle and the second outside The Metropolitan Cathedral of Christ the King, Liverpool as part of the Liverpool Biennial.
-In the former, titled To Give Light (Northern Aspirational Charms), ten minimal, simplified forms based on ten objects originally designed to emit or shine light were cast in black concrete and arranged chronologically in a circular configuration.
+In 2018, Gander produced two public artworks, the first sited outside BALTIC gallery, Newcastle, titled To Give Light (Northern Aspirational Charms).
+Ten minimal, simplified forms based on ten objects originally designed to emit or shine light were cast in black concrete and arranged chronologically in a circular configuration.
 Each element featured three links of mooring chain attached, implying a nautical functionality as well as alluding to trinkets on an oversized charm bracelet.

-The latter, titled From five minds of great vision (The Metropolitan Cathedral of Christ the King disassembled and reassembled to conjure resting places in the public realm), consisted of five public artworks, functional as benches, placed in a circle in the public square outside the cathedral.
+Later in 2018, outside The Metropolitan Cathedral of Christ the King, Liverpool as part of the Liverpool Biennial. his work titled Time Moves Quickly, consisted of five public artworks, functional as benches, placed in a circle in the public square outside the cathedral.
 Each artwork was enlarged and reproduced from a maquette made by a child from Knotty Ash Primary using building blocks that, when rearranged, made a model of the cathedral.